Sharon Gandarilla-Javier smiling and wearing a white top

 Research Summary

-Sharon Gandarilla-Javier is a scholar of policing and social work whose research explores the intersection of public safety, equity, and community trust.
-Her work focuses on intimate partner violence (IPV) among Latina women, with particular attention to their interactions with police and the structural barriers that shape reporting and help-seeking behaviors.
-She was recently awarded a PSC-CUNY grant to investigate the experiences of IPV survivors and their perceptions of police, to inform trauma-informed and culturally responsive policing practices.
+Dr. Sharon Gandarilla-Javier is a scholar of policing and social work whose research examines the intersection of law enforcement, equity, and community trust.
+Her work centers on intimate partner violence (IPV) and violence against women, with particular attention to Latina survivors’ interactions with police, structural barriers to reporting, and culturally responsive system engagement.
+She was recently awarded a PSC-CUNY grant to investigate IPV survivors’ perceptions of police responses, with the goal of informing trauma-informed and culturally grounded policing practices.